Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 In contrast to other jurisdictions, Austrian law does not curtail the arbitral tribunal’s competence-competence.
 Thus, the state court before which an action is brought in a matter which is the subject of an arbitration agreement must reject the claim, unless the defendant makes submissions on the substance of the dispute or orally pleads before the court without making an according objection.
 This does not apply if the court establishes that the arbitration agreement does not exist or cannot be performed.
 While such proceedings are pending before a court, arbitral proceedings may nevertheless be commenced or continued and an award may be made (Code of Civil Procedure Section 584(1)).
 Similarly, while arbitral proceedings are pending, no further action may be brought before a court or an arbitral tribunal concerning the asserted claim (Code of Civil Procedure Section 584(3)).

-The Vienna International Arbitral Centre Rules of Arbitration and Conciliation (‘Vienna Rules’) specifically address the consolidation of proceedings.
+The Vienna International Arbitral Centre Rules of Arbitration and Mediation (‘Vienna Rules’) specifically address the consolidation of proceedings.
 Article 15(1) of the Vienna Rules provides that two or more arbitral proceedings may be consolidated if the parties agree to the consolidation or the same arbitrators were appointed in all of the proceedings.
 In addition, the seat of arbitration needs to be the same in all of the arbitration agreements on which the claims are based.

 The Vienna Rules have more detailed provisions on multiparty proceedings, setting out rules as to the constitution of the arbitral tribunal in multiparty proceedings (Article 18), the advance on costs (Article 42) and the service of written submissions (Article 42).